A Boat Charter along the Turquoise Coast

 The best way to illustrate the extent of the Turqoise Coast and the sailing possibilities that exist there is to break it into three sailing regions:

 Gulf of Gokova & north: Sailing out of Bodrum or Turgutreis as far as Didim, and down to the northern coast of Datca Peninsula.

 Bozburun & Datca: Easily accessible from Marmaris, your cruise can extend as far as the south side of Datca Peninsular, taking in Bozburun and Orhaniye.

-Beyond these regions, there is plenty more coastline and offshore island territory to explore.
+Even further afield, there is plenty more coastline and offshore island territory to explore.
 Turkey is made for a customised itinerary, with all charter bases within short sailing distances of some of the most interesting coastal destinations in the Mediterranean.
-And if you wish to do some sailing in the Dodecanse Greek islands at the same time, they are easy to get to from the Turkish coast (the formalities required for a two-country itinerary are smoother when the trip is done from Turkey).
+And if you wish to do some sailing in the Dodecanese islands of Greece at the same time, they are easy to get to from the Turkish coast.
+And the formalities required for a two-country itinerary are smoother when the trip is done from Turkey.